CephalofairGames/frosthaven-faq/index.md

 <details>
 <summary><b>Scenario 15</b></summary>

 Note - The special rules have a small error.
-The first sentence in paragraph 3 should specify *ranged* abilities instead of just abilities.
+The first sentence in paragraph 3 should specify <strong>ranged</strong> abilities instead of just abilities.
 The chaos demon will focus on an enemy on 1-B and 6-B over enemies in 15-D, provided no extra movement is required to target them.

-The special targeting rules are easier to understand if you picture it as the chaos demon on some scaffolding above the ground floor where the characters enter.[/o]
+The special targeting rules are easier to understand if you picture it as the chaos demon on some scaffolding above the ground floor where the characters enter.

 </details>